ETHICS AND PHILOSOPHY COURSES

 PHIL 202 Medieval Philosophy 3 Cr

-Latin thought from early Christian times through the late Middle Ages and Renaissance.
-Emphasis on the great neo-Platonic and neo-Aristotelian syntheses.
+An examination of philosophical thought from early Christian times through the late Middle Ages and Renaissance.
+Special emphasis is given to the period’s neo-Platonic and neo-Aristotelian synthesis.
 Some acquaintance with Plato and Aristotle’s work is advised.
 PHIL 202 is the second course in the History of Philosophy sequence.
 Spring semester.

 PHIL 303 Modern Philosophy 3 Cr

 A study of the philosophical movements known as British empiricism, Continental rationalism, and German idealism.
 Course material will be developed by reviewing a selection of writings from the leading philosophers of the period.
 PHIL 303 is the third course in the History of Philosophy sequence.
 Prerequisite: Previous philosophy course or consent of instructor.
 Fall semester, odd-numbered years.

 An investigation of recent traditions and problems within philosophy.
 Class discussion explores the expression of these traditions and problems in contemporary philosophical literature that deals with culture and society.
 PHIL 304 is the fourth course in the History of Philosophy sequence.
 Prerequisite: Previous philosophy course or consent of instructor.
 Spring semester, even-numbered years.